aucad/aml-networks/readme.md

 * `make fast`

-  This option runs a quick experiment, for fixed configuration of small record sample and low fixed iteration count.
+  This option runs a quick experiment, for a configuration of sampled records and a low iteration count.
   These parameters are fixed: it does not accept arguments like the two experiments above.

 * `make plot`